mass-Eve/programming-with-C/04-switch(case)/switch-case.md

 02. More _concise_ and _easier_ to read than an if-else ladder.

-03. In many cases, a switch-case statement might be more _efficient_ than a series of if-else statements, especially when there are much options to cater.
+03. In many cases, a switch-case statement might be more _efficient_ than a series of if-else statements, especially when there are much-more options to cater.
 Compilers can optimize switch statements to use jump tables, making the execution faster compared to a chain of if-else conditions.

     It is always a good practice to use switch(case) when you have to check many conditions rather than putting an if-else ladder for every condition in the use.